SunnySuite/Sunny.jl/docs/src/index.md

 # Sunny.jl

-[Sunny](https://github.com/SunnySuite/Sunny.jl/) is a package for simulating classical spin systems, including the Landau-Lifshitz dynamics of spin dipoles and its generalization to multipolar spin components.
-The latter is especially powerful for modeling magnetic compounds with strong single-ion anisotropy interactions.

-Sunny provides the following features:
+[Sunny](https://github.com/SunnySuite/Sunny.jl/) is a Julia package for modeling atomic-scale magnetism using semi-classical spin dynamics.
+It provides powerful tools to estimate dynamical structure factor intensities, $\mathcal{S}(𝐪,ω)$, enabling quantitative comparison with experimental scattering data, e.g., neutrons or x-rays.

+Features include:

 - Generalized spin dynamics using [SU(_N_) coherent states](https://arxiv.org/abs/2209.01265).
 - Ability specify a crystal by a `.cif` file, or using its spacegroup symmetry.
+- Interactive visualizations of the 3D crystals and magnetic ordering.
 - Symmetry analysis to classify allowed interaction terms, and to propagate them by symmetry.
 - Single-ion anisotropy at arbitrary order, which can be specified using Stevens operators or as a polynomial of spin operators.
-- Monte Carlo sampling of spin configurations in thermal equilibrium.
+- Monte Carlo sampling of spin configurations in thermal equilibrium, and optimization tools.
+- Measurements of dynamical correlation functions.
+For small supercells at low temperature, one can use linear spin wave theory and its multi-boson generalization.
+Alternatively, one can use the full semi-classical dynamics to study systems with large supercells (e.g., disordered systems), or anharmonic effects with thermal fluctuations.
-- Ewald summation for long-range dipole-dipole interactions, accelerated with the fast Fourier transform (FFT).
+- Long-range dipole-dipole interactions accelerated with the fast Fourier transform (FFT).
-- Estimation of the $\mathcal{S}(\mathbf{q}, \omega)$ dynamical structure factor data, with options for various corrections (form factor, classical-to-quantum factors, ...)
+- Various correction factors to facilitate comparison with experimental data (form factor, dipole factor, temperature-dependent classical-to-quantum factors, intensity binning, etc.).

-Work in progress includes:

-- Linear spin wave theory and its generalization to SU(_N_) coherent states.
-- Interactive visualizations of the 3D crystals and structure factor data.
-- MPI-distributed Monte Carlo sampling, including [parallel tempering](https://en.wikipedia.org/wiki/Parallel_tempering).